-Naturopathic medicine is a distinct profession of primary health care, emphasizing prevention, treatment and the promotion of optimal health through the use of therapeutic methods and modalities which encourage the self-healing process, the vis medicatrix naturae.
+Naturopathic medicine is a distinct profession of primary health care, emphasizing prevention, wellness, and the promotion of optimal health through the use of therapeutic methods and modalities which encourage the body to heal and become more resilient.

-Therapeutic modalities that we utilize include botanical medicine, homeopathy, therapeutic nutrition and food-as-medicine, supplementation, therapeutic exercise, hydrotherapy, osseous manipulation, craniosacral therapy, and counseling.
+Therapeutic modalities that we utilize include botanical medicine, therapeutic nutrition and food-as-medicine, supplementation, therapeutic exercise, & physical medicine alongside conventional therapies and prescribing.

 Insurance coverage is available for naturopathic family care through most major health plans that serve Washington State.
-If you are uninsured or naturopathic care is not covered under your plan, a sliding scale is available.
+If you are uninsured or naturopathic care is not covered under your plan, a sliding scale may be available.

 The Healing Power of Nature (Vis Medicatrix Naturae)

 The healing power of nature is the inherent self-organizing and healing process of living systems.
 Naturopathic medicine recognizes this healing process to be ordered and intelligent.
 It is the naturopathic physician’s role to support, facilitate and augment this process by identifying and removing obstacles to health and recovery, and by supporting the creation of a healthy internal and external environment.